 Dr. Duval Tsioles has worked as a psychotherapist, clinical supervisor, instructor, and researcher in a variety of settings including private practice, educational institutions, child welfare services, and community counseling agencies.
 She has experience working with behavioral problems, mood issues, emotional regulation, school problems, ADHD, divorce, sleep difficulties, aggression, parent-child relationships, attachment and adoption, social skills, and parent coaching.

-Dr. Duval Tsioles is also on faculty at the Institute for Clinical Social Work (ICSW) and Aurora University where she teaches and consults with doctoral students on their clinical cases and dissertations.
+Dr. Duval Tsioles is also the Academic Dean at the Institute for Clinical Social Work (ICSW) and on faculty at Aurora University.
+She teaches and consults with doctoral students on their clinical cases and dissertations.
 She also conducts trainings in early childhood mental health and development, is a practicing clinician, and is involved in several clinical research projects with other advanced clinical institutions.
 She is a published author, has presented at several conferences, and is a peer reviewer for a major clinical social work journal.

 Courses Taught at ICSW and Aurora University: